Responsive

 Subscribe to our monthly newsletter to stay up to date with all-things Testkube.

 One of the popular tools for building CI/CD pipelines to integrate and deploy your applications is GitHub Actions.
 They not only integrate with GitHub repositories but also provide great flexibility to build custom workflows.
-By defining workflows in simple YAML files, Github Actions automates tasks such as code compilation, testing, and deployment.
+By defining workflows in simple YAML files, GitHub Actions automates tasks such as code compilation, testing, and deployment.
 Read more about GitHub actions.

 In this blog post, we’ll show how you can leverage GitHub Actions along with Testkube to run tests as part of your CI/CD pipeline in your Kubernetes cluster environments.

-Testkube in CI/CD
+Testkube Integration with CI/CD

-Irrespective of the CI/CD tool you’re using, Testkube provides you with multiple integration options:
+Regardless of the CI/CD tool you’re using, Testkube provides you with multiple integration options:

 • Testkube GitHub Action: If your CI/CD pipeline is built using GitHub actions, then using Testkube’s GitHub Action is the easiest way to get started.